 View Post

 Square Metre Boat: Length

-Reading Time: 5 minutesWhat is a Skerrycruiser or Skärgårdskryssare?
+Reading Time: 5 minutes→ Artikel auf Deutsch What is a Skerrycruiser or Skärgårdskryssare?
 Anything flat-hulled with long overhangs, made of wood, ideally with a glossy finish?
 This is how most sailors answer this question.
 In principle, that’s true, since the open design class launched in 1908 for racing in the Stockholm archipelago or Skärgård initially left a lot of freedom.
-Only the sail area was limited.
-To …
+Only the sail …

 View Post

-For Sale: 75 Square Metre Boat Gun
+For sale: 75 Square Metre Boat Gun

-Reading Time: 9 minutesA crush on this originally Swedish, temporarily Finnish and recently Swiss example of the 75 m2 Skerry Cruiser of 1918.
-How Gun keeps eight caregiving sailors happy and busy while pleasing spectators on Lake Constance.
+Reading Time: 9 minutes→ Artikel auf Deutsch A crush on this originally Swedish, temporarily Finnish and recently Swiss example of the 75 m2 Skerry Cruiser of 1918.
+How Gun keeps eight caregiving sailors happy (and busy) while pleasing spectators on Lake Constance.
 Finally, the question of who will continue this fabulous story.
-Let’s start with an almost forgotten detail, this arched coach roof made of maroon brown …
+Let’s start with an almost forgotten detail, this arched coach roof …

+View Post